CS112-3117-Fall2025/cs112-ud2-guis-spartans/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=20981934)
-# Unit Deliverable 2 - Final Project GUI
+## Unit Deliverable 2 - Final Project GUI ##
+- Andrew Ibarra
+- Mya B.
+- Diego Del Real

 This project is a JavaFX-based baseball simulation game that allows users to select a Major League team, view its roster, and simulate a head-to-head game.
 The program uses an object-oriented design structure with classes such as `Team`, `Player`, and `Game`, along with a GUI built using the Model-View-Controller (MVC) pattern.

 The user interface will include: